-Range.
+Get a better antenna on your router.
 If your computer's situated some distance away from your router, or you've an old house with thick walls, it might be worth considering adding a better antenna to your router to boost signal range.

 Using an ethernet cable is faster both because it offers a faster rate of data transfer, and importantly, because there's no need for it to encrypt the data being sent like wireless routers do.

-Antivirus.
-Some viruses, ad and spyware programs and other nasties can use your broadband connection to report back to their masters in cyberspace, taking up precious bandwidth even as they gather information on you and slow down your computer - the cheek!
+Is your antivirus up-to-date?
+Some viruses, ad and spyware programs and other nasties can use your broadband connection to report back to their masters in cyberspace, taking up precious bandwidth as they gather information on you, and slow down your computer - the cheek!

 It's therefore important to check you've got decent antivirus protection switched on, and to do a full system scan each week.

-You needn't pay for it either; check out the Free Antivirus & Safety Software guide.
+You needn't pay for it, either - check out the Free Antivirus & Safety Software guide.

-Browser.
+Do you have the latest browser?
 If you're still using the web browsing software that came with your computer years ago, switching is a must.

 By default, some will use your bandwidth to send content to other users, even when it isn't switched on.
 The BBC's iPlayer used to do this too, but now it works a different way (and tends to be a little slower for it).

-8. Consider a software boost
+11. Consider a software boost